mongodb/docs/source/includes/fact-execute-javascript-from-shell.rst

 This function loads and executes the :file:`myjstest.js` file.

 The :method:`load()` method accepts relative and absolute paths.
-If the current working directory of the :program:`mongo` shell is :file:`/data/db`, and the :file:`myjstest.js` resides in the :file:`/data/db/scripts` directory, then the following calls within the :program:`mongo` shell would be equivalent:
+If the current working directory of the :binary:`~bin.mongo` shell is :file:`/data/db`, and the :file:`myjstest.js` resides in the :file:`/data/db/scripts` directory, then the following calls within the :binary:`~bin.mongo` shell would be equivalent:

 .. code-block:: javascript